metry-io/energimolnet-ng/README.md

 The SDK depends on Angular.
 However, it is not listed as a dependency which means you can choose where to get it from (i.e. bower/npm/other package manager).
 It has been tested with Angular 1.3. and 1.4.

+Depending on how you build your app, you can either include it by requiring the module (with Browserify/webpack), or by including the `energimolnet-user.min.js` file in a `<script>` tag.

 ## Building

 There should be little need for building the library yourself (except for when helping us fix bugs ;) ).
 Building requires node.js.
 Simply clone this repo, and run